matzew/knative-eventing-samples/01-source_service/README.md

 k apply -f 000-ksvc.yaml
 ```

 The above installs a new `ksvc`, called _service-one_, to the `default` namespace.
-After applying file, we can check some details about our new `ksvc`, by running ` k get ksvc`:
+After applying the file, we can check some details about our new `ksvc`, by running ` k get ksvc`:

 ```
-NAME               URL                                           LATESTCREATED            LATESTREADY              READY   REASON service-one0   http://service-one0.default.example.com   service-one0-kfhpm   service-one0-kfhpm   True
+NAME               URL                                           LATESTCREATED            LATESTREADY              READY   REASON service-one   http://service-one.default.example.com   service-one-kfhpm   service-one-kfhpm   True
 ```

 We now have a `ksvc` running in the background, waiting for some incoming HTTP requests.